hylken/Koppen-Geiger_maps/README.md

 ## Climatologies and Köppen-Geiger maps

-Scripts related to generating the final high-resolution precipitation and air temperature climatologies and the Köppen-Geiger maps for the historical and future periods and future scenarios.
+These scripts pertain to the generation of high-resolution precipitation and air temperature climatologies.
+They also produce Köppen-Geiger maps for both historical periods and future scenarios.

 ### `climatologies_step1_historical.py`